-b) Open project:
+Open project:

-- a.
-Navigate to Desktop>Class Files>Universal Templates>Premiere Project - b.
-Then copy this folder to your portable drive.
-You can reuse this downloaded project in the future, on any computers. - C. Open the file BDJ Class Preset CC 2015 - d.
-If you want to edit separate stories using the same bin, just COPY>PASTE your sequence icon in the bin and rename the new sequence (rt. click>RENAME) - e.
-Preparing Premiere Timeline for Editing - f.
-Select Edit>preferences>media - i. save media cache files... should be checked - ii.
-Do NOT save to anywhere on the C: drive!!
-Browse/navigate to the Premiere project folder you're working on, on your portable drive! - iii. then: under media cache database - iv.
-Do NOT save to anywhere on the C: drive!!
-Browse/navigate to the Premiere project folder you're working on, on your portable drive! - v.
+- a) Navigate to Desktop>Class Files>Universal Templates>BDJ Sample Project Folder - b) Then copy this folder to your portable drive.
+You can reuse this downloaded project in the future, on any computer. - C) Open the file BDJ Class Preset CC 2024 (or whatever the most recent version is; prior projects can be found in the Backup folder.) - d) If you want to edit separate stories using the same bin, just COPY>PASTE your sequence icon in the bin and rename the new sequence (right click>RENAME) - e) Preparing Premiere Timeline for Editing - f) Select Edit>preferences>media - a. save media cache files... should be checked - Do NOT save to anywhere on the C: drive!!
+Browse/navigate to the Premiere project folder you're working on, on your portable drive! - b. then: under media cache database - Do NOT save to anywhere on the C: drive!!
+Browse/navigate to the Premiere project folder you're working on, on your portable drive! - c.
 When asked "move the existing media cache database to new location or delete it?"
-Choose Move other settings the same, select OK - g.
-Select file>project settings>scratch disks - i.
-Choose "same as project" on all, select ok - h. save project again to maintain all you've just done c) Import or capture video:
+Choose Move other settings the same, select OK - g) Select file>project settings>scratch disks - a.
+Choose "same as project" on all, select ok - h) save project again to maintain all you've just done

+Import or capture video:

+IMPORT VIDEO (for existing video files)

 - a.
-IMPORT VIDEO (for existing video files) - i.
-File>Import, then navigate to clip(s) (or double-click in Project Window) - ii.
-For CNN Newsource, use HD 1080i NTSC (or SD 16x9 NTSC) clips if possible - iii.
-It's OK to import SD files (like some CNN Newsource files; fix them later in the timeline in step 5)
+File>Import, then navigate to clip(s) (or double-click in Project Window) - b.
+For CNN Newsource, use HD 1080i NTSC (or SD 16x9 NTSC) clips if possible - c.
+It's OK to import SD files (like some CNN Newsource files; fix them later in the timeline)

-d) Choose your clip display
+Choose your clip display